FUSCLEAN technology allows preventive cleaning of catheters and valves in patients with hydrocephalus.

 Hydrocephalus is a very important neurological disease.
 If left untreated, the disease is fatal.
 In most cases (80%), treatment consists of implanting a cerebrospinal fluid shunt system (using a catheter and valve) to a distal cavity (typically the peritoneum).
 However, complications are frequent and difficult to anticipate.
 The most common are flow obstructions through implanted catheters and valves and require immediate neurosurgical treatment due to the risk of serious neurological damage or even death.
 These complications have a profound social impact on the quality of life of patients, their families and caregivers and have a high financial cost.

-The FUSCLEAN technology will make it possible to develop a personalized preventive treatment, depending on the condition of the individuals and their shunt, which could be scheduled as part of the periodic examinations of the patients.
+The FUSCLEAN technology will make it possible to develop a personalized preventive treatment, depending on the condition of the individuals and their shunt, which might be scheduled as part of the periodic examinations of the patients.

 The only Andalusian project selected